Support: LocoNet® addressing

 Using this in a DecoderPro "board" definitionYou can use all of the DecoderPro tools to manage a board using the LocoNet SV protocol if you provide an appropriate definition file.
 These are in the same format as a decoder definition file, except that to specify the LocoNet SV Version 2 protocol you modify the "programming" element to looks like:

 <programming direct="no" paged="no" register="no" ops="no"> <mode>LOCONETSV2MODE</mode> </programming>

-LocoNet SV Version 1 protocol is the same exception you specify LOCONETSV1MODE.
-For more information, see the schema definition file.
+LocoNet SV Version 1 protocol is the same except you specify LOCONETSV1MODE.

 Note that the version 1 protocol is no longer recommended.
 If you're writing a decoder definition for a board that can use both, you should skip version 1 by providing just the LOCONETSV2MODE option.

 (The following was first fully available in JMRI 4.9.7.
 Versions before that may not be complete).